 Crack your egg into your small bowl and then slowly ease into the centre of the whirpool.
 The egg white will wrap around itself in the direction of the whirlpool.

 Cook for 2-3 minutes until slightly firm but still with a visibly runny yolk.
 Drain with your ladle and place on paper towel to absorb unwanted water.

-b) You can make ahead, just simply pop them in ice water straight after they're cooked, this will stop the cooking process.
+b) Make ahead - You can make ahead, just simply pop them in ice water straight after they're cooked, this will stop the cooking process.
 They will keep in the fridge overnight, just pop back in simmering water for 1 minute to reheat.
 Temporarily storing in ice water is a good method if you are cooking a lot at one time.

 For another recipe perfecting the art of eggs, check out my guide on how to make the best scrambled eggs!

 If you loved this Perfectly Poached Egg recipe be sure to pin it for later!
 Already made it or got a question?
 Give me a shout in the comments below!